kedro-org/kedro/docs/source/extend_kedro/architecture_overview.md

 ## Kedro extension

 You can also extend Kedro behaviour in your project using a Kedro extension, which can be a custom starter, a Python library with extra hooks implementations, extra CLI commands such as [Kedro-Viz](https://github.com/kedro-org/kedro-viz) or a custom library component implementation.

+If you create a Kedro extension, we welcome all kinds of contributions.
+Check out our [guide to contributing to Kedro](https://github.com/kedro-org/kedro/wiki/Contribute-to-Kedro).
+Dataset contributions to [`kedro-datasets`](https://github.com/kedro-org/kedro-plugins/tree/main/kedro-datasets) are the most frequently accepted, since they do not require any changes to the framework itself.
+However, we do not discourage contributions to any of the other [`kedro-plugins`](https://github.com/kedro-org/kedro-plugins).